HR363/HR363/README.md

 ## 🚀 About Me

 Hey!
-I'm **Harrison Njuguna**, a passionate software developer who thrives on building innovative solutions and exploring new technologies.
-When I'm not coding, you'll find me breaking things (intentionally... most of the time 😅) and diving deep into  the latest tech trends.
+I'm **Harrison Njuguna**, a passionate software developer who thrives on building innovative solutions and exploring new technologies.When I'm not coding, you'll find me breaking things (intentionally... most of the time 😅) and diving deep into  the latest tech trends.

 - 🔭 Currently working on **Exploring new Technologies** and **automation solutions**
 - 🌱 Exploring **TensorFlow** for machine learning and **Zipline** for trading algorithms